AnnaReddybandi/covid-tracker-application-master/README.md

 bash
 Copy code
 kubectl apply -f deployment-service.yml
-6. Project Objective
+## 6. Project Objective

 This project demonstrates a full end-to-end DevOps workflow:

-Backend built using Java Spring Boot and Maven.
+- Backend built using Java Spring Boot and Maven.

-Containerized the application using Docker for consistent environments.
+- Containerized the application using Docker for consistent environments.

-Automated CI/CD pipeline using Jenkins for code checkout, build, Docker image creation, and deployment readiness.
+- Automated CI/CD pipeline using Jenkins for code checkout, build, Docker image creation, and deployment readiness.

-Provisioned cloud infrastructure using Terraform, including VPC, security groups, key pairs, Jenkins installation, and EKS cluster.
+- Provisioned cloud infrastructure using Terraform, including VPC, security groups, key pairs, Jenkins installation, and EKS cluster.

-Kubernetes deployment and service configuration to enable container deployment, scaling, and service exposure.
+- Kubernetes deployment and service configuration to enable container deployment, scaling, and service exposure.

 Note: AWS resources are not deployed due to account limitations, but the setup is production-ready and cloud-compatible.
 Overall, this project demonstrates real-world DevOps practices: CI/CD automation, containerization, infrastructure as code, and Kubernetes-ready deployment.

 yaml
-Copy code

 ---